test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- start tracking DORA at start of Q3 2021
+- started tracking DORA at start of Q3 2021

 next -> PLC's work distribution in Q4 2021